 But what do you do if you have endo, had surgery, and start to have pain again?
 I had surgery in 2014 and then started to have pain again the year after.
 What can this mean?
 Let’s look at some possible culprits of pelvic pain beyond endometriosis.

 2. Do you have any comorbidities?
-By this I am referring to diseases other than endo that can cause pelvic pain, such as adenomyosis, uterine fibroids, or interstitial cystitis.
+By this I am referring to diseases other than endo that can cause pelvic pain, such as adenomyosis, uterine fibroids, interstitial cystitis, or pelvic floor dysfunction.

 - Adenomyosis is a disease that occurs when tissue that normally lines the inside of the uterus starts growing into the muscular wall of the uterus, often causing the uterus to enlarge and become sort of squishy.
 This often results in very heavy, painful periods with clots.
 Although presence of the disease may be suspected, the only way to definitively diagnose (and cure) adenomyosis is via examination of the uterus following hysterectomy.